CFESA Bylaws (Revised March 2018)

 At all meetings of the Board of Directors a majority vote of the entire Board shall be required.
 In the event that a majority vote cannot be reached at a Board meeting of less than full membership, the Secretary will poll the entire Board by mail on the subject or subjects to be acted upon.

-The elective officers of this association shall be a President and two (2) Vice Presidents, a Secretary and a Treasurer.
-These officers shall be elected by the Voting Membership at the Annual Meeting.
-Election shall be closed ballot and a majority of the votes cast shall elect.
-(Revised January 2012)
+The Executive Officers of this association shall be a President and two (2) Vice Presidents, a Treasurer, a Secretary and the Immediate Past President.
+These Officers shall be elected by the Voting Membership at the Annual Meeting.
+To be eligible for election to the Executive Board, candidates must be employed by a CFESA Certified Company.
+Election shall be closed ballot and a majority of the votes cast shall elect each candidate.
+(Revised March 2018)

-Each elective officer shall take office upon election and shall serve for a term of two (2) years until his successor is duly elected and qualified.
-The President may not serve more than one term or two (2) years.
+Each Executive Officer shall take office upon election and shall serve for a term of two (2) years until his successor is duly elected and qualified.
+The President may not serve more than one (1) term or two (2) years.
 Vice Presidents may serve two (2) terms.
-(Revised December 2011)
+The Treasurer position is a two (2) year term with no term limits.
+The Secretary position is a two (2) year term with no term limits.
+(Revised March 2018)

 Section 4: President